 The trees make me wonder.
 They were obviously planted on the street several decades ago – they are perhaps 50 years old but why was this (unidentified) variety chosen?
 Who planted them?
-There are pear trees used as street trees elsewhere locally (with spectacular spring blossom) but not this Perry variety.
+There are pear trees used as street trees elsewhere locally (with spectacular spring blossom) but not this rare species.

-There are many unanswered questions, not least what variety the pears are and I hope before the controversial trees disappear cuttings are grafted onto young roots so the strange fruit will continue to fall for generations.
+There are many unanswered questions, not least how these trees got here and I hope, before the controversial trees disappear, cuttings are grafted onto young roots so the strange fruit will continue to fall for generations.